koladeadewuyi/offers-app/README.md

 ## Assumptions made
 - Offer description would be in String/Text format for simplicity reasons instead of nested form fields
 - Cancelled offers are deleted
-- Expired offers can still be viewed but have the expired field set to Yes,
+- Expired offers can still be viewed but have the expired field set to Yes.
+- For simplicity offers are stored in an in-memory cache but can be swapped with another backend which implements the OfferRepository interface

 ## Getting Started